 The coronation of the new Sovereign follows some months after his or her accession, following a period of mourning and as a result of the enormous amount of preparation required to organise the ceremony.

-Present are representatives of the Houses of Parliament, Church and State.
-Prime ministers and leading citizens from the Commonwealth and representatives of other countries also attend.
+Present at the Coronation of Queen Elizabeth II were representatives of the Houses of Parliament, Church and State.
+Prime ministers and leading citizens from the Commonwealth and representatives of other countries also attended.

 Queen Victoria on her coronation, 28 June 1838

 During the ceremony, the Sovereign takes the coronation oath.
 The form and wording have varied over the centuries.
-Today, the Sovereign undertakes to rule according to law, to exercise justice with mercy - promises symbolised by the four swords in the coronation regalia (the Crown Jewels) - and to maintain the Church of England.
+Queen Elizabeth II undertook to rule according to law, to exercise justice with mercy - promises symbolised by the four swords in the coronation regalia (the Crown Jewels) - and to maintain the Church of England.

 Unless decided otherwise, a Queen consort is crowned with the King, in a similar but simpler ceremony.
 If the new Sovereign is a Queen, her consort is not crowned or anointed at the coronation ceremony.
-After the present Queen was crowned The Duke of Edinburgh was the first, after the archbishops and bishops, to pay homage to her.
+After Queen Elizabeth II was crowned The Duke of Edinburgh was the first, after the archbishops and bishops, to pay homage to her.

 The Queen's Coronation Oath

-The Archbishop shall minister these questions; and the Queen, having a book in her hands, shall answer each question severally as follows:
+The Archbishop ministered these questions; and the Queen, having a book in her hands, answered each question severally as follows:

 The Archbishop: Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, Canada, Australia, New Zealand, the Union of South Africa, Pakistan, and Ceylon, and of your Possessions and the other Territories to any of them belonging or pertaining, according to their respective laws and customs?